Maxime-LBT/testnet-bitcoin-deposit-nextjs/README.md

 To ensure the application functions correctly, follow these steps to run the tests:

-1. Make sure you have all dependencies installed:
+1. Ensure all dependencies are installed:

    ```bash
    npm install
    ```

-2. Run the test suite:
+2. Execute the test suite:

    ```bash
    npm test
    npm run cypress:run
    ```

-This will execute all the unit, integration and e2e tests for the application.
-The test results will be displayed in your terminal, showing which tests passed or failed.
+This will execute all unit, integration, and end-to-end tests for the application.
+The test results will be displayed in your terminal, indicating which tests passed or failed.

 ## Deployment